KEERRO/ctf-writeups/CSAW CTF'19 QUALS/BABY BOI/README.md

 ![img6](patt.png)

-We can see that the padding is 40 so our buffer is away 40 bytes from the saved return adress.
+We can see that the padding is 40 so our buffer is away 40 bytes from the saved return address.

 Everything is ready now just we need to complete the exploit and run it: